 1. Share the locations you serve.
 Repeatedly.

 This is the number one mistake photographers make.
-This right here.
+So, if you’re looking to make website improvements, start here!
 I can’t even tell you the number of strategy calls and web rewrites I’ve done where the first question I have to ask is “so…what areas do you serve, anyway?”
 Nowhere on the website did it say!
 Forget about it being at the top of the homepage!
 It.
 Was.
 Nowhere!

 This is an absolutely deal-breaking omission.